Comment on page

 If workspaces are built-in, the counter/surface should be table height (30-32" / 76-81cm).
 However, space for an adjustable-height desk is preferable.

 In the age of working remotely and virtual options for school, it's more important than ever to have a place dedicated to work for those living in the home.
-When considering what "quiet" means, think about both audible and visual noise.
+When considering what "quiet" means, consider audible and visual noise.
 This can mean planning a space away from the traffic of living rooms and kitchens that minimizes distraction.